- Search The Registry

 Mildred graduated from Minneapolis Central High School in 1928.
 She received her B.A. in psychology at the University of Minnesota, where she immersed herself in the socialist and progressive movements.

-In 1934, she received a master's degree in social economy and social research from Bryn Mawr.
+In 1934, Bryn Mawr received a master's degree in social economy and social research.
 She joined the campus YWCA, which at the time was considered a controversial group for sponsoring interracial dances and attempting to integrate local restaurants.
 After earning a graduate degree at Bryn Mawr College in 1934, she married a union organizer, Homer Newman Jeffrey, and they traveled the country, organizing textile workers.
 They divorced in the late 1950s.